-A discussion regarding the basis for the board of trustees approving the amended and restated investment management contract of the Fund is available in the Fund's annual report to shareholders for the fiscal year ended March 31.
+A discussion regarding the basis for the board of trustees' approval of the Fund's investment management agreement is available in the Fund's annual report for the period ended March 31, 2022.

 The investment manager and the Trust have received an exemptive order from the SEC that allows the Fund to operate in a "manager of managers" structure whereby the investment manager can appoint and replace both wholly-owned and unaffiliated sub-advisors, and enter into, amend and terminate sub-advisory agreements with such sub-advisors, each subject to board approval but without obtaining prior shareholder approval (Manager of Managers Structure).
 The Fund will, however, inform shareholders of the hiring of any new sub-advisor within 90 days after the hiring.
 The SEC exemptive order provides the Fund with greater flexibility and efficiency and alleviates the need for the Fund to incur the expense and delays associated with obtaining shareholder approval of such sub-advisory agreements.